This glossary includes terms found within the Filebase website and their definitions.

 Blockchain: a distributed digital ledger that contains immutable records of data or transactions that can be viewed in real-time; ensures secure transfer of data through encryption technologies, and that data cannot be changed or edited once it is stored on a blockchain.

-Decentralized Systems: does not depend on a central authority - operated by a distributed, peer-to-peer network and eliminates the need for centralized authority or management.
-Its distributed nature makes it reliable, as there is no single point of failure.
+Decentralized Systems: a system that does not depend on a central authority, typically operated by a distributed, peer-to-peer network that eliminates the need for centralized authority or management.
+The distributed nature makes it reliable, as there is no single point of failure.